 6. Aquarian Kickzone Bass Drum Trigger

 This trigger uses adhesive to stick to the drum; while the adhesive is firm, it tends to wear off.
 The frequency of miss-triggering and latency is much lower than other low-cost drum triggers.
-It can work with nearly all the drum modules, and it provides consistent triggering.
-The low cost and good reliability make it a good choice.
+It’s consistent triggering, low cost, and good reliability makess it a good choice.

 Best Drum Triggers Buying Guide

 There is a whole slew of different manufacturers and models of drum triggers in the market right now.
 Not all are the same, and the performance difference between brands and models are quite extensive.
 The following guide will help you pick the best one for you.